Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 ## Installation

 You first need to install strfry and Neo4j, following the instructions in the docs.
+Then install hasenpfeffr following instructions in the docs, or install package below.

+** Currently refactoring the project to create a proper nodejs package structure.**

 ### From GitHub